-Now that we can use Python as a calculator by leveraging the REPL, wouldn’t it be nice to store the results of those calculations?
-For this, we can use a Python variable.
+In the previous section, we used Python as a calculator by leveraging the REPL.
+Wouldn’t it be nice to store the results of those calculations?
+For this, we use the Python variable.
+In this article, you learn what a variable is and how to declare one.
+We’ll also look at the rules and best practices for creating variables.

 Table of contents